Prometheus Pushgateways - Everything You Need To Know

 undefined

 As you can see, there are two labels, job, and instance.
-If Prometheus can't find them, it will attach them by itself if the configuration value honor_labels is true.
-In the snippet above they have been added to the metrics data via the URL that we have used to make the request.
+If Prometheus can't find them, it will attach them if the configuration value honor_labels is true.
+In the snippet above they have been added to the metrics data via the URL we used to make the request.

 For Linux and other Unix(-like) operating systems, we can use the widespread cURL to do this request.
 The following snippet achieves the same result as the previous one: